 Caxton Legal Centre is offering free training specifically targeted at management committee members of poorly funded or unfunded incorporated associations that provide community support services.
-We will be discussing the relevant provisions of Queensland's Associations Incorporation Act 1981 (Qld) and Regulations, governance principles, risk management, and reporting to the Australian Charities and Not-For-Profit Commission and the Office of Fair Trading.
+We will be discussing the relevant provisions of Queensland's Associations Incorporation Act 1981 (Qld) and Regulations, governance principles, risk management, and reporting to the Australian Charities and Not-For-Profits Commission and the Office of Fair Trading.
 The training is NOT suited for members of companies limited by guarantee or cooperatives.
 Please find more detailed information about the training and what to expect here.

 24 June 2015 Wednesday from 6 pm to 8 pm

 25 June 2015 Thursday from 12.30 pm to 2.30 pm

 8 July 2015 Wednesday from 6 pm to 8 pm